arielsaadon/OOP_Ex3/README.md

 * save_to_json and load_from_json:<br>
 Saves the graph in JSON format to a file.<br>
 Loads a graph from a json file.<br>
-True if the seve/loading was successful, False o.w.?<br>
+True if the seve/loading was successful, False o.w.<br>
 * plot_graph:<br>
 A show graph for example.<br>